Keeping Your Love Alive: 4 Ways to Avoid Marriage Failure

 4. Repair the attachment injuries in real time.

 Life is not a fairy tale…stuff happens.
 Sometimes our butts really do look big and he tells us so.
 Yikes!
 Bad days at the office can set the stage for an outburst at our evening meal.
 And kids, though most of us would say we can’t live without them, are occasionally just plain impossible, testing our tolerance beyond human limits.

 We say the wrong things.
-We get caught rolling our eyes or making obscene gestures.
-We raise our voices and stomp our feet.
+And we get caught rolling our eyes or making obscene gestures.
+Or we raise our voices and stomp our feet.

 We injure our spouses with our words and actions.
 When ignored, pushed aside, left un-dealt with, these unintentional hurts can be serious injuries to our attachment system.